course-details-portlet

 Knowledge:

-• Has obtained in-depth knowledge of theoretical perspectives, concepts and ongoing debates in the interdisciplinary Social Studies of Children and Childhood.
+• Has obtained in-depth knowledge of theoretical perspectives, concepts and ongoing debates in the interdisciplinary field of Childhood Studies.

-• Has obtained an understanding of why Social Studies of Children and Childhood emerged as a research field, as a critical approach to mainstream theorizing of children and childhood.
+• Has obtained an understanding of why Childhood Studies emerged as a research field, as a critical approach to mainstream theorizing of children and childhood.

 • Can critically examine childhood as a social, cultural and historical phenomenon, and obtain an understanding of how children's everyday lives and well-being are related to cultural, societal and political circumstances in changing societies.